 La Casa de Las Casitas

 The name of the store means "House of the Little Houses," and here you'll find a variety of arts and crafts, folkloric vejigante masks, wall hangings, and accessories.
 One of the unique things about this store is its stock of handmade hammocks.
-Also, this one of the few stores which has a clean restroom available for public use.
+Also, this one of the few stores with a clean restroom available for public use.

 - Located at 250 Cristo Street in Old San Juan